-ltem Description <name></name> Displays the name of each client explicitly assigned to the role.
+Item Description <name></name> Displays the name of each client explicitly assigned to the role.
 Administrators in the role must add the clients to the Clients page before policies can be applied.
-See Performing delegated administrator tasks , page 388.
+See Performing delegated administrator tasks .
 Add Opens the Add Managed Clients page.
-See Adding managed clients, page 383.
+See Adding managed clients.
 Delete Available to unconditional Super Administrators only, this button removes from the role any clients marked in the managed clients list.
 Some clients cannot be deleted directly from the managed clients list.
-See Delete managed clients , page 387, for more information.
+See Delete managed clients for more information.

-4. Use the Deployment Status Permissions area to indicate whether administrators in this role can Access the Status > Deployment page to see information about the status of the components in your deployment.
+4) Use the Deployment Status Permissions area to indicate whether administrators in this role can Access the Status > Deployment page to see information about the status of the components in your deployment.
 If you grant delegated administrators access to the page, also select whether they can Start components or Stop components.

-5. Use the Reporting Permissions area to select the features available to administrators in this role who have reporting access.
+- 5) Use the Reporting Permissions area to select the features available to administrators in this role who have reporting access. - a) Choose the general level of reporting permissions: